k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 Functions or other tables can be attached to the Reference table:

 - [Enrichment Functions](/articles/10_enrichment_function/01_enrichment_function_overview.md), to perform data manipulations on the table's content.
 - Other Reference Tables, onto which the current Reference table is depending (e.g. it needs data from these tables).
+- Index Post Sync - determine if index should be created on Reference table after data is synced.
+This capabilities is relevant for huge reference data (more than 200M records) and can accelerate the overall data sync time.
+Added on release 6.5.1.

 ![image](/articles/22_reference(commonDB)_tables/images/06_create_new_common_tables_properties.PNG)